Ben Affleck And Jennifer Garner Are Reportedly ‘Getting Along Better Than Ever’

 Ben Affleck was then drawn into a scandal, which has been deemed “nanny gate,” after rumors claimed he had been involved in a romance with Ouzounian.
 While the reports were ultimately shot down, Ouzounian was thrust into the spotlight and quickly grabbed the attention of fans when she suddenly debuted a brand new Lexus.

-In February of last year, Jennifer Garner addressed “nanny gate” during an interview with Vanity Fair magazine.
+In February of last year, Jennifer Garner addressed “nanny gate” during an interview with Vanity Fair.

 “Let me just tell you something,” Jennifer Garner said.
 “We had been separated for months before I ever heard about the nanny.
 She had nothing to do with our decision to divorce.
 She was not a part of the equation.
 Bad judgment?
 Yes.
 It’s not great for your kids for [a nanny] to disappear from their lives.”